lynwangui/C-Users-HomePC-Milestone-dsc-phase-2-project-v2-3/README.md

 What do the different columns describe for King County Data Set?

 1. Id - Unique identifier for a house

-2.
-3. Date - Date house was sold
+2. Date - Date house was sold

-4.
-5. Price - Sale price (prediction target)
+3. Price - Sale price (prediction target)

-6.
-7. Bedrooms - Number of bedrooms
+4. Bedrooms - Number of bedrooms

-8.
-9. Bathrooms - Number of bathrooms
+5. Bathrooms - Number of bathrooms

-10.
-11. Sqft_living - Square footage of living space in the home
+6. Sqft_living - Square footage of living space in the home

-12.
-13. Sqft_lot - Square footage of the lot
+7. Sqft_lot - Square footage of the lot

-14.
-15. Floors - Number of floors (levels) in house
+8. Floors - Number of floors (levels) in house

-16.
-17. Waterfront - Whether the house is on a waterfront
-18.
-Includes Duwamish, Elliott Bay, Puget Sound, Lake Union, Ship Canal, Lake Washington, Lake Sammamish, other lake, and river/slough waterfronts
+9. Waterfront - Whether the house is on a waterfront: Includes Duwamish, Elliott Bay, Puget Sound, Lake Union, Ship Canal, Lake Washington, Lake Sammamish, other lake, and river/slough waterfronts

-20. View - Quality of view from house
+10. View - Quality of view from house: Includes views of Mt.
-21.
-Includes views of Mt.
 Rainier, Olympics, Cascades, Territorial, Seattle Skyline, Puget Sound, Lake Washington, Lake Sammamish, small lake / river / creek, and other.

-23. Condition - How good the overall condition of the house is.
+11. Condition - How good the overall condition of the house is.
 Related to maintenance of house.
 See the King County Assessor Website for further explanation of each condition code.

-25. Grade - Overall grade of the house.
+12. Grade - Overall grade of the house.
 Related to the construction and design of the house.
 See the King County Assessor Website for further explanation of each building grade code.

-27. Sqft_above - Square footage of house apart from basement.
+13. Sqft_above - Square footage of house apart from basement.

-28.
-29. Sqft_basement - Square footage of the basement.
+14. Sqft_basement - Square footage of the basement.

-30.
-31. Yr_built - Year when house was built.
+15. Yr_built - Year when house was built.

-32.
-33. Yr_renovated - Year when house was renovated.
+16. Yr_renovated - Year when house was renovated.

-34.
-35. Zipcode - ZIP Code used by the United States Postal Service.
+17. Zipcode - ZIP Code used by the United States Postal Service.

-36.
-37. Lat - Latitude coordinate.
+18. Lat - Latitude coordinate.

-38.
-39. Long - Longitude coordinate.
+19. Long - Longitude coordinate.

-40.
-41. Sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors.
+20. Sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors.

-42.
-43. Sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors.
+21. Sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors.
-44.

 What regression models were used in the project?

 a. simple linear regression to form the baseline